 4. Electrified Mortise Locks / Wired Mortise Locks

 These are an excellent option because they are incredibly easy to use and operate.
 Mortise locks operate almost entirely like a standard lock that most people have been conditioned to use all of their lives, except they have a power cable connecting the lock to the power supply.

 The only somewhat complicated part is that mortise locks require a wire to go through the doors and into the main wall, meaning you either need to use electrified door hinges or on-wall cabling to make them work.

 These locks can be set up to be either fail-safe or fail-secure depending on your personal preference.

 Some more expensive mortise locks can be set up to switch between fail-safe and fail-secure mode, but it can be a little complicated to install it that way, so if you choose to go that route, you will want to consult with the closest locksmith.

 Although mortise locks are a classy option like magnetic locks, unlike magnetic locks, they are not compatible with glass doors, so that must be kept in mind when deciding whether or not to use them.

-Harry’s Locksmith has been a regional and community partner for businesses and residents since 1949.
-Our service areas include the Greater Vancouver area, Portland metro area, and the Pacific Northwest I-5 corridor.
+Harry’s Locksmith has been serving Vancouver and Portland’s commercial locksmithing needs since 1949.
 There’s no job too big or small for our team of locksmiths who are experts in their field.
-Our specialties include security doors, keyless entry, ada compliance, master rekeying, and fire door rating inspections.
+Our specialties include security doors, keyless entry, ada compliance, and master rekeying.